kdhenderson/kdhenderson.github.io/_pages/about.md

 Please check out my portfolio and feel free to contact me.
 I'm always looking for new challenges and ways to apply my skills.

+This site is a portfolio of past python projects: http://kdhende.pythonanywhere.com/works.html.